Field Sobriety Test Lawyer In Joliet, Illinois

 To effectively challenge a DUI, you must know how to find the weaknesses in the field sobriety tests that were performed.
 Mounting an effective DUI defense demands in-depth familiarity with all aspects of field sobriety tests — which types are reliable, how to properly perform them and how to determine whether they are accurate.

 I am Douglas G. DeBoer, a field sobriety test attorney in Joliet.
 I understand the importance of challenging field sobriety tests in DUI cases, and I know how to effectively fight DUI charges.
 I am dedicated to defending clients’ rights and futures.

-As a former prosecutor with more than 25 years of criminal law experience, I bring a valuable level of firsthand knowledge to the table.
+As a former prosecutor with 30 years of criminal law experience, I bring a valuable level of firsthand knowledge to the table.
 I am very familiar with field sobriety tests.
 I understand which types of tests are reliable, how they should properly be administered and how to challenge their accuracy.
 My proven courtroom experience will be a significant advantage for you from the moment we walk through the courtroom doors.

 Which Field Sobriety Tests Are Unreliable?

 In Illinois, there are three types of standardized field sobriety tests:

 Horizontal gaze nystagmus test (eye test): In this test, the police officer asks the suspect to follow a pen or flashlight with his or her eyes.

 Walk and turn test: This test involves walking heel-to-toe for a certain number of steps.